—- Eyewitness account —-

 Back to those prison-turned-makeshift camps.
 Slamming doors vs Sliding doors (“When you look behind there was no open door”).
 At the time, I barely got my US Passport – and my “GoFundMe” (for youngsters who could only relate to crowdsourcing) were typed letters and licked stamps to all in my address book.

-Instead of improving my IQ in school, I end up with better EQ in life.
+Instead of improving my IQ in school, I ended up with better EQ in life.

-Like that currency-as-confetti man, I found myself, on day off, at the peak of Hong Kong New Territories look back and long for home, which, in the summer of 1981, was off limits.
+Like that currency-as-confetti “tenant” man, I found myself, on my day off, at the peak of Hong Kong New Territories look back and long for home by summer of 1981, was still off limits.

 Our Father in Heaven, our father in homeland…:

-Back then, in our long journey into the night, we faced the Unknown not knowing it’s in our seeker’s DNA to constantly grab” Infinity in the palm of our hand” – a truth that hit home to me as it once did my sister:
+Back then, in our long journey into the night, we faced the Unknown but intrinsically, our seeker’s DNAs constantly grabbed” Infinity in the palm of our hand”.
+A truth that hit home to me as it once did my sister:

 “Do you know the way to the river”.